 Is Transportation Safe in Turkey?

 The transportation sector in Turkey offers a lot of safe options, based on its versatility.
-Passengers and shipping companies may choose among, Sea, Road, Air, and other available means.
-Thus, the channel to opt to is decided as per the transported items and related conditions, in order to accomplish a reliable procedure.
+Passengers and shipping companies may choose between, Sea, Road, Air, and other available means.
+Thus, the channel to opt for is decided as per the transported items and related conditions, to accomplish a reliable procedure.

 The country provides safe transportation from the east to the west, as well as external trips to other countries.